ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 Any change to the interface of ``Q`` / ``Quasi`` is a breaking change, which requires a new major release of ``template-haskell``, and this change cannot be made forwards or backwards compatible.

-The aim of this proposal is to allow modifying the implementation of this interface in a forwards and backwards compatible way.
+The aim of this proposal is to allow modifying the set of effects available in ``Q`` in a forwards and backwards compatible way, and to allow making such changes without requiring a new major version of ``template-haskell``.

 This will allow us to give greater stability guarantees for the very widely used ``template-haskell`` library, which has 13936 transitive reverse dependencies.
 Thus reducing the amount of upper bound updating required when a new version of GHC comes out is very valuable.
 Being able to change these interfaces more easily also opens the door to cleaning up historical issues in a non-breaking way.